Tuesday 18 May 2021, 2:00pm BST

-This webinar, includes a live Q&A session and is free to attend.
-Editor Nic Paton will introduce OHW+, the new digital platform for Occupational Health & Wellbeing.
+This webinar included a live Q&A session and is free to attend.
+Editor Nic Paton introduces OHW+, the new digital platform for Occupational Health & Wellbeing.
 Future OHW+ webinars will only be available to OHW+ Premium members.

 About our speakers